 1. Choose an alternative

-In keeping with our commitment to delivering world-class domestic service and support for our employer partners, we’re preparing to launch a new Employer Portal in early 2026.
+In keeping with our commitment to delivering world-class domestic service and support for our employer partners, we’ve recently launched the new Employer Portal.

-The Employer Portal will be a multi-factor authentication secured, user-friendly platform that’s free to use with planned integration with payroll and HR systems (integration may vary by provider).
-Register your interest to learn more.
+The Employer Portal is a multi-factor authentication secured, user-friendly platform that’s free to use with planned integration with payroll and HR systems (integration may vary by provider).

 Complete onboarding with your chosen provider.